(versão em português aqui)

 A film about the economics of imagination, where everything is image and everything is performance and a constant negotiation between them.
 Brad Pitt driving his car while connecting all of this world strands is probably the image about this year’s movies I will retain the most.
 It is above all else a film of scenes, a series of moments fulfilled by gestures, surprises and life, imagined existences around American official dream life.

 2) The Portuguese Woman/A Portuguesa (Rita Azevedo Gomes)

 We never see Portugal, but it is to Portugal that it always return.
 The sea is conjured repeated times in contrast to the dry North Italian landscape.
 The Portuguese sea: the conquistador adventures, the renewal promise, an eternal return.
 The Portuguese Woman and the Portuguese woman both stage a displacement inside, to the guts of ab aristocracy that dreams its futile wars.
 As a counter point, Portugal persists as return, longing and loss.
 A world that need to be retaken.
 If there is on Portuguese cinema a strong sense of history, here it remains drained, in the wreckage, like the post battle tableau vivant that earlier the film made eternal.

 1) The Traitor/Il Traditore (Marco Bellocchio)

 Bellocchio filming Tomasso Buscetta as he informs on the Italian mob.
-It is two films in one, de a long negotiation towards a death that was settled the moment one choose a life on organized crime and a carnivalesque trial in what is in dispute is not the facts of the case, but the whole if Italian identity.
+It is two films in one, a long negotiation towards a death that was settled the moment one choose a life on organized crime and a carnivalesque trial in what is in dispute is not the facts of the case, but the whole of Italian identity.
 There’s two truths in Italy, the Catholic Church and the Cosa Nostra.
 It is a film about legal procedure and gestures of power as ways to reveal the frailty of the country’s foundational myths.
-On the Italian 80s and the specter of Berlusconi to come.
+On the Italian 80s and the spectre of Berlusconi to come.